jdoleary/garden/Self Defense/Wrestling/Moves/Snap Down.md

 > If you are having difficulty snapping your opponent down, its most likely due to your timing of the push-pull
 > \- [[Jordan Preisinger]]

+When you're pulling someone, pull them at angles, and pull them into a pocket.
+Make them fall into open space.